-While Dublin has generally performed well in recent years, it is experiencing , key challenges_in some key areas including relate to housing delivery and affordability, transport_and sustainable mobility, and urban amenities and livability/liveability.
+While Dublin has generally performed well in recent years, it is experiencing challenges in some key areas including housing delivery and affordability, transport and sustainable mobility, urban amenities and liveability.

-In the future, Dublin needs to accommodate a greater proportion of the growth it generates within its metropolitan boundaries, while offering and to offer improved housing choice, transport mobility and quality of life.
+In the future, Dublin needs to accommodate a greater proportion of the growth it generates within its metropolitan boundaries, while offering improved housing choice, transport mobility and quality of life.
 Dublin also needs to become a greener, more environmentally sustainable city in line with international competitors.

-At a metropolitan scale, this will require continued focus on a number of large regeneration and redevelopment projects within the existing built up area, particularly with regard to underutilised land within the canals and the M50 ring and a more compact urban form, facilitated through well designed higher density development.
+At a metropolitan scale, this will require continued focus on a number of large regeneration and redevelopment projects within the existing built up area, and a more compact urban form, facilitated through well designed higher density development.

-It will also require significant greenfield development, on sites that can be integrated into with the existing built-up area of the city and that are serviced by existing or planned high capacity public transport, with a focus on large-scale brownfield and greenfield Transport Orientated Development opportunities, particularly along high-capacity rail corridors.
-There are significant opportunities within the Dublin metropolitan area, and further opportunities can come forward for development in the period to 2040_high-capacity public transport in conjunction with planned investment in the public transport network.
-Some , many of which areas_are already designated as Strategic Development Zones (SDZs) or are identified in the Regional Spatial and Economic Strategy and city and county development plans.
+It will also require significant development, on sites that can be integrated into the existing built-up area of the city and that are serviced by existing or planned high capacity public transport, with a focus on large-scale brownfield and greenfield Transport Orientated Development opportunities, particularly along high-capacity rail corridors.

+There are significant opportunities within the Dublin metropolitan area, and further opportunities can come forward for development in the period to 2040 in conjunction with planned investment in the public transport network.
+Some areas are already designated as Strategic Development Zones (SDZs) or are identified in the Regional Spatial and Economic Strategy and city and county development plans.

-The future growth of Dublin This requires a holistic approach to ensure that residential and employment development is better integrated and served by transport, infrastructure and amenities.
+The future growth of Dublin requires a holistic approach to ensure that residential and employment development is better integrated and served by transport, infrastructure and amenities.
 It also means ensuring that smaller scale opportunities for infill and brownfield development are supported and incentivised in order to be realised.

 The delivery of critical strategic infrastructure in areas such as transport, water, education, health and community services is essential to the sustainable growth of Dublin into the future.
-Key priorities include Improving the strategic infrastructure required to sustain growth will be a key priority as part of the Metropolitan Area Strategic Plan (MASP), and will include enhanced airport and port access and capacity: expansion and improvement of the public transport network including the delivery of DART+, MetroLink, Luas expansion and BusConnects; and enhanced water and wastewater capacity through projects such as the Greater Dublin Drainage Project and the Eastern and Midlands Dublin Water Supply Project.
-There are the bus, DART and Luas/Metro networks and several national public service delivery projects, such as the Children's Hospital, that will also serve the country as a whole.
+Key priorities include enhanced airport and port access and capacity; expansion of the public transport network including the delivery of DART+, MetroLink, Luas expansion and BusConnects; and enhanced water and wastewater capacity through projects such as the Greater Dublin Drainage Project and the Eastern and Midlands Water Supply Project.
+There are several national public service delivery projects, such as the Children's Hospital, that will also serve the country as a whole.

-Case Study: City Edge Project, Dublin
+City Edge Project, Dublin

 The City Edge Project is a transformative initiative to reimagine the Naas Road, Ballymount and Park West areas of Dublin as a new urban quarter providing up to 40,000 homes and 75,000 jobs (Strategic Framework - Summary Booklet - The City Edge Project).

 The City Edge lands straddle the Dublin City Council (DCC) and South Dublin County Council (SDCC) areas and the project is a partnership between the two local authorities in a collaborative effort to deliver this large-scale regeneration scheme.
 At 700 Hectares, the scale of the project makes it unique in Ireland and one of the largest redevelopment opportunities in Europe.